-PRICE REDUCED: THERE IS STILL TIME TO DRIVE IT HOME OR SOMEWHERE WARM BEFORE CHRISTMAS!
-Here is a super Prevost Bus converted to a motorhome.
-With only 113,000 original documented miles this Prevost is a new bus and it's price in not in the millions.
+EARLY SPRING SALE and LOWER PRICE!!
+Who wants to look at a bus in snow?
+This baby should be somewhere warm and with new owners.
+Actually very little snow here, in fact what you see is now melted.
+Come on and fly or bus in and take this bus home for only $55,500.
+The price is a firm with no dickering and includes a FREE service/oil change before you head home.
+This is an outstanding Prevost Bus converted to a motor home.
+With only 113,000 original documented miles this Prevost is a new bus and it's price is not in the millions.
 The bus rides smooth and quiet, no wind noise just the hum of the Detroit Diesel pushing you down the road.
-Even though ii is 40' long it is very easy to drive.
+Even though it is 40' long it is very easy to drive.
 You of course need to turn corners properly.
 It is very much like a fifth wheel, big but maneuverable once you've had some practice.
 The engine and generator compartments have a fire suppression system and the tires have "Tire Minders" which monitor the tire pressure and temperature.
 This is a safe bus.
-Up front seating is Flex steel and the passenger seat reclines electrically and rotates to the rear when stopped.
+Up front seating is Flexsteel and the passenger seat reclines electrically and rotates to the rear when stopped.
 This bus will travel further between stops than you can.
 It has two fuel tanks and is fully self-contained.
-The generator and///or inverter provides the power for this all electric bus.
+The generator and/or inverter provides the power for this all electric bus.
 The plumbing is set up so that the gray water can be easily dumped.
-While is does not have a slide out the interior arrangement is very open.
+While it does not have a slide out the interior arrangement is very open.
 With all the coach windows remaining in the front half, when the shades are up the outside comes in and there is no feeling of being closed in.
 This is an awesome bus that I am selling for reasons of health.

 In 2007, new front and rear stainless steel bumpers were added, headlights were upgraded, markers, stop tail and directional lights were upgraded to LED”s.
 The driver and passenger seats are Ultra leather, passenger seat has power foot rest, dash loaded with monitoring complete with engine, generator, suspension monitoring gauges (think airplane), color rear camera which can be turned on at any time.
 The interior has an air locked entry door, Corian counter and table tops with blue accent carpet, lighted pantry and wardrobes and mood lighting hidden above the windows.
 In the front of the coach is a Flex steel couch/bed along with a recliner and ottoman.
 A two person table and two chairs are adjacent to the galley.
 The galley has a full sink, hot water dispenser, two burner electric stove, and microwave/convection oven.
 You will find two single beds in the rear.
 There is room to replace the singles with a queen turned across the width of the coach.
 (Not all decorative furnishings in the pictures come with the coach.)
 There is a large bath with surface mounted basin and a generous shower.
 Pleated day/night shades cover each window.
 Flooring is laminate with Fatmax insulation throughout.
 Monitored heated bays (2) contain a 105 gallon fresh water tank, 85 gallon gray and 85 gallon black water tank.
 Seland marine macerator pump system through lawn hose and the usual valve and RV hose for use at campground dump station.
 After draining the tanks a valve will drain all water, by gravity from the water lines.
 The carpeted front bay is wide open for storage and the second bay, with the exception of a second fuel tank is also open and carpeted as well.
 There is a large awning stretching between the front and back wheels.
 A small awning opens above the entry.
 Docking lights help back-up into a campsite in the dark.
 This is an all-electric bus, no propane appliances or tanks to fill.
 A 3,000 watt trace inverter/charger (24 volts to 120 volts) powers the front A/C (new in 2015), ice maker, the front TV (amplified external antenna), and 5.1 stereo surround system and a 120 volt outlet in the front of the bus.
 The 12 volt house batteries power the all LED interior lighting with separate dimmers, separate AC/DC marine breaker panels with volt/amp meters and breakers to protect each circuit.
 The covered front and rear ceiling vents (Fantastic), and a large home style refrigerator with a separate freezer section is also 12 volt powered.
 You need not be parked level for the refrigerator/freezer to cool effectively.
 An Aqua Hot three zone diesel boiler with separate zone thermostats provides the heat and feeds dash defrosters.
 The boiler and fan are both 12 volt powered.
 Hot water is provided by a marine water heater using 120 volt shore power.
 There are six no maintenance batteries (two in 2014 and four in 2016) to start the engine and run the Trace inverter.
 Three house batteries, gel like with no maintenance, provide the 12 volt electrical needs.
 A charger, hooked to shore power, keeps the house batteries charged while a second alternator maintains the starting and inverter battery bank.
 These batteries were installed in January, 2014.